pikashoes/bookdatabase-web-app/README.md

 > If I have time, I may create another model and have it be "to-read" list, like a wish list.
 Currently, the only list the user can add to is their 'read' list.
 This would require a way to indicate which list to add to when the user clicks "Add to List" on the main index page.
 > Reviews should be added on the page immediately.
 Currently the added reviews don't show up.
 (Bug)
 > Edit any suggestions made my TAs / graders.
+> I can also add the CSS styles to an actual .css file and call it relatively (instead of adding it into the files themselves).